oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

 # OCI Meshpinger

 Meshpinger is a tool for validating network layer connectivity between RDMA NICs on a cluster network in OCI.
-The tool is capable of initiating ICMP ping from every RDMA NIC port on the cluster network to every other RDMA NIC port on the same cluster network and reporting back the success/failure status of the pings performed in the form of logs
+The tool initiates an ICMP ping from every RDMA NIC port on the cluster network to every other RDMA NIC port on the same cluster network and reports back the success/failure status of the pings performed in the form of logs

 Running the tool before starting workload on a cluster network should serve as a good precheck step to gain confidence on the network reachability between RDMA NICs.
 Typical causes for